tgibbons95/all-language-hello-world/README.md

 ## Main project
 This repository contains one main driver project in C# under all-language-hello-world

-A hello world interface is made with one method GetHelloWorld() to return a string.
+A hello world interface is made with the main method GetHelloWorld() to return a string and an IsEnabled() method to disable any languages not desired to run.
 Each new language that gets added to this project will implement this interface and call code for that language to receive the "Hello World - {language}" string

 ## Sub projects
 A languages directory has been made to split out every side project for the various languages.
 All relevant code for a new language should be under its respective directory.
 For example, C++ code is under the cpp directory.